Back to all Team Members

 Tim has given expert evidence many times in a wide range of onshore jurisdictions on trustee issues, choice of law and jurisdiction provision, corporate insolvency issues, directors’ duties, confidentiality legislation and judgment enforcement.

 His “big ticket” insolvency experience includes his also being a licensed Insolvency Practitioner.
-He is currently undertaking the INSOL Fellowship course (2023/2024).
+Tim is also an INSOL Fellow.

 Select Engagements